doytsujin/athackst.github.io/_articles/docker_development.md

 2. they may conflict with some other library I have on my system and
 3. I'd have to continually keep it up to date and synced with compatible library versions.

-I realized when I decided to make a new website for [ProjectRobotPlayground](http://projectrobotplayground.com) that I had to refer back to my previous notes on how to set up the environment again.
+I realized when I decided to make a new website for [ProjectRobotPlayground](http://projectrobotplayground.com) that I had to refer back to my previous notes on how to set up the correct environment.
 And of course, this time some dependent library in Github pages was no longer compatible with the new version of Ubuntu I was running.
 This all contributed to me wasting my precious free time wrestling with dependencies.

-And then it hit me.
+And then it hit me:

-I don't have to keep doing this.
 I can just make a Docker image and use that!
 And with VSCode, I can do all of my development for that one project within that one container as well!

-So I've decided to share this little hack with you.
+So I decided to share this little hack with you.

 ## VSCode

-For those of you who are unaware.
-[VSCode](https://code.visualstudio.com/) is an open-source editor that was developed by Microsoft.
+For those of you who are unaware,  [VSCode](https://code.visualstudio.com/) is an open-source editor that was developed by Microsoft.
 It is deliciously compatible with nearly any operating system and has a large base of extensions you can download and install.

 For me, it has been far more stable than [atom](https://atom.io/) and less complicated to set up than [sublime](https://www.sublimetext.com/).
 Also, VS Code has Intellisense (which is just awesome), and it has built-in debugging.